-- F.15 The 2023 SSBR is likely to amount to a subsidy.
-Therefore, any relief provided by the Council under this scheme will need to comply with the UK's domestic and international subsidy control obligations. - F.16 To the extent that the Council is seeking to provide relief that falls below the Minimal Financial Assistance (MFA) thresholds, the Subsidy Control Act allows an economic actor (e.g., a holding company and its subsidiaries) to receive up to £315,000 in a three-year period (consisting of the 2023/24 year and the two previous financial years).
-MFA subsidies cumulate with each other and with other subsidies that fall within the category of 'Minimal or SPEI financial assistance'.
-BEIS COVID-19 business grants and any other subsidies claimed under the Small Amounts of Financial Assistance limit of the Trade and Cooperation Agreement should be counted under the £315,000 allowance. - F.17 In those cases where it is clear to the Council that the ratepayer is likely to breach the MFA limit then the Council will withhold the relief.
-Otherwise, the Council may include the relief in bills and ask the ratepayers, on a self-assessment basis, to inform the Council if they are in breach of the MFA limit. - F.18 MFA subsidies above £100,000 are subject to transparency requirements.
+- E.15 The 2023 SSBR is likely to amount to a subsidy.
+Therefore, any relief provided by the Council under this scheme will need to comply with the UK's domestic and international subsidy control obligations. - E.16 To the extent that the Council is seeking to provide relief that falls below the Minimal Financial Assistance (MFA) thresholds, the Subsidy Control Act allows an economic actor (e.g., a holding company and its subsidiaries) to receive up to £315,000 in a three-year period (consisting of the 2025/26 year and the two previous financial years). - E.17 In those cases where it is clear to the Council that the ratepayer is likely to breach the MFA limit then the Council will withhold the relief.
+Otherwise, the Council may include the relief in bills and ask the ratepayers, on a self-assessment basis, to inform the Council if they are in breach of the MFA limit. - E.18 MFA subsidies above £100,000 are subject to transparency requirements.
 This is not cumulated per beneficiary but applies per subsidy award.
 This means that for every individual subsidy provided of more than £100,000, the Council will include details of the subsidy on the subsidy control database.